AI Expert Newsletter

 Adventure in Prolog

-I learned Prolog explicitly to create IF, and quickly discovered
+I learned Prolog explicitly to create IF, and quickly discovered two things:

 - Prolog was an excellent tool for the job; and